 Allergy Testing – Pollen, Pet, Mold, Dust, Food, and Drug

-At Becker ENT, we offer several types of allergy testing in order to offer patients accurate diagnoses whenever possible.
+At Becker ENT, we offer several types of allergy testing with our asthma and allergy specialists in order to offer patients accurate diagnosis whenever possible.
 One or more tests may be needed to determine if a patient has an allergy.
 Each treatment plan is customized according to the patient’s history and needs.

 Patch testing can help determine if an allergy to a substance is the culprit for recurrent rashes such as allergic contact dermatitis.
 This diagnostic method takes several days as allergic contact dermatitis is a delayed reaction.
 During the first visit for the test, common potential culprit allergens will be placed on the back and adhered using medical tape.
 The patient will be instructed to avoid activities that may introduce water to the area (showering, swimming) or cause significant sweating (vigorous exercise).
 In 48 hours, the patient returns to the clinic for removal of the patches and initial read.
 Then patients are instructed to return in another 24-48 hours for the final read.
 Rarely, a 3rd reading is required 7 days after removal.
 Any positive results can be recorded and instructions on avoidance provided.